mil-tokyo/sukiyaki/README.md

 ## Technical Features

-### Support of GPGPU and multi core CPU
+### Support of GPGPU and multi-core CPU
-You can use GPGPU and multi core CPU via Sushi.
+You can use GPGPU and multi-core CPU via Sushi.
 If your system does not support WebCL, Sukiyaki uses standard JavaScript automatically.

 ### Support of Deep Convolutional Neural Network